nmanich/small-ebird-scripts/README.md

 input-and-output - Pinning different ways to input and output eBird data.

+obsposs-extraction - Pulls out the joint observed/possible species for WBBA.

 one-row-per-species-per-block - This cuts the EBD down to 1 row for each unique coded species per block.

 species-per-checklist - Returns the number of species on each checklist.